HowellIT/Contributing/.github/CONTRIBUTING.md

 All PRs should be submitted against the master branch.

 When submitting a PR, be verbose with what it is that you are changing.
 If you are resolving an issue, be sure to summarize what that issue is.
-The project maintainers expect to be able to familiarize themselves with the entire resolution by simply reading the PR and not having to read through any issues.
+The project maintainers expect to be able to familiarize themselves with the entire resolution by simply reading the PR and not having to read through the related issues, though they will if more detail is needed.

 You can expect that the PR will be reviewed by a project maintainer before merging.